-• The Exceptional Family Member Respite Program provides respite care when a family member has special needs or disabilities.
-"Family member" includes adults with special medical needs or children 21 and under with a special educational need.
-Child Care Aware of America partners with agencies near military installations to ensure that families who serve in the Navy or Air Force receive high quality respite.
-For more information, see www.usa. childcareaware.org.
-To locate respite services for the other branches of the military, contact the Exceptional Family Member Program office near you by visiting MilitaryINSTALLATIONS at www. militaryinstallations.dod.mil or contact Military OneSource at 800-342-9647 and ask for a referral to a special needs consultant.
+The Exceptional Family

+Member Respite Program provides respite care when a family member has special needs or disabilities.
+Child Care Aware of America partners with agencies near military installations to ensure that families who serve in the Navy receive high quality respite.
+For more information, see childcareaware.org.
+To locate respite services for the other branches of the military, contact the Exceptional Family Member Program office near you by visiting MilitaryINSTALLATIONS at installations.militaryonesource.mil or contact Military OneSource at 800-342-9647 and ask for a referral to a special needs consultant.
+In the near future, the Department of Defense will be making the respite benefit uniform across all branches of the military.

 Each branch of the Department of Defense through the Caregiver Resources Office of Warrior Care Policy offers programs for military caregivers.
-Some may offer respite while others may provide referrals to local respite programs. http://warriorcare.dodlive.mil/caregiverresources/
+Some may offer respite while others